Compiler Services: Processing SyntaxTree

 --------------------

-type SynIdent = | SynIdent of ident: Ident * trivia: IdentTrivia option member Range: range
+type SynIdent = | SynIdent of ident: Ident * trivia: IdentTrivia option member Range: range with get

 <summary> Represents an identifier with potentially additional trivia information. </summary>